zqfang/GSEApy/README.rst

       -h, --help   show this help message and exit --version    show program's version number and exit

-    For command line options of each command, type: test.py COMMAND -h
+For command line options of each command, type: gseapy COMMAND -h

 The ``replot`` module